profGGG/profGGG.github.io/_pages/teaching.md

 ## EE 597 Micro & Nano Medical Devices

 This course aims to provide a comprehensive foundation in the theory and application of micro- and nanoscale medical devices.
-The objectives are to (1) introduce fundamental concepts in the design and fabrication of micro- and nanoscale MEMS, fluidics, and lab-on-a-chip systems; (2) provide exposure to clinically relevant applications, particularly in the area of point-of-care diagnostics; (3) teach students how to conduct literature reviews, write, and evaluate research proposals; and (4) familiarize students with the medical device industry and related regulations.
-By the end of this course, students will have the knowledge and skills necessary to engage in research, development, and regulatory understanding of biomedical devices in the following topics.
+The objectives are:

+1. Introduce fundamental concepts in the design and fabrication of micro- and nanoscale MEMS, fluidics, and lab-on-a-chip systems.
+2. Provide exposure to clinically relevant applications, particularly in the area of point-of-care diagnostics.
+3. Teach students how to conduct literature reviews, write, and evaluate research proposals.
+4. Familiarize students with the medical device industry and related regulations.

+### Topics Covered

 - Approaches to fabricate micro- and nanostructures in various materials such as semiconductors, polymers, and glass.
-- Fluid mechanics and electrokinetics in microfluidic and nanofluidic systems
+- Fluid mechanics and electrokinetics in microfluidic and nanofluidic systems.
 - Biosensors and signal transducing.
 - Medical device and system instrumentation.
-- Micro total analysis system (μTAS), lab-on-a-chip devices, point of care diagnostics.
+- Micro total analysis system (μTAS), lab-on-a-chip devices, point-of-care diagnostics.
 - Integrated micro/nanodevices for clinical medicine.
-- High-content and high throughput technologies for genomics, proteomics and cell-based analysis.
+- High-content and high-throughput technologies for genomics, proteomics, and cell-based analysis.
 - Emerging disruptive technologies such as nanopore-based sequencing.
-- FDA regulations on medical device
+- FDA regulations on medical devices.